Data Types

 }

-// multiple impl blocks are possible for one struct
+// We can have multiple `impl` blocks for one struct.

 impl Hero {

-// instance method, first argument (self) is the calling instance
+// Instance method.
+The first argument (self) is the calling instance,

 fn distance(&self, pos: Position) -> u32 {

-// field `i` of a tuple or a tuple struct can be accessed through 'tuple.i'
+// The i-th field of a tuple or a tuple struct can be accessed through 'tuple.i'.

 (pos.0 - self.position.0).unsigned_abs() + (pos.1 - self.position.1).unsigned_abs()